Atlas-418/Labyrinthine/README.md

 - [ ] Accessability options
 - [ ] Title screen

-And some random ideas I could implement:
+And some random ideas I could implement: **Gimme judgement on these ideas.**
 * Randomized colour pallete (use OKlab to generate?)
 * Various different shader effects
   * incorperate into puzzles?